FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 4 - Using the Cognitive Services APIs/README.md

 Grab the key and store it in the Function's App Settings.

 ## Add the required usings
+Ask the attendees to open the file 1.txt in the Code Snippets folder.
+Copy an paste the code in the function editor.

 ## Add the detect language code